The Limits of Limited Commitment: Beyond Simple Commitment Structures

-We say that an outcome $(x,y)$ is \textsl{P-plausible} if it is a subgame perfect equilibrium outcome of $G(K)$ for some commitment structure $K$ partitioning the leader's action space.
-Thus, every simply-plausible outcome is also P-plausible, but an outcome may be P-plausible without being simply plausible.
-Commitment structures that partition the leader's action space can take complicated forms.
-To keep the analysis tractable, we characterize here the set of P-plausible outcomes in settings that satisfy three regularity conditions: \begin{enumerate} \item [\textbf{(RC1)}] $\mathcal{X}^C=\big\{x^C\big\}$, with $x^C \in \interior{\mathcal{X}}$ and $y^C:=R_F(x^C) \in \interior{\mathcal{Y}}$; \item [\textbf{(RC2)}] $~u_{2}v_{2}>0$; \item [\textbf{(RC3)}] $~u_{12}v_{12}>0$. \end{enumerate}
+We say that an outcome $(x,y)$ is \textit{P-plausible} if it is an equilibrium outcome of $G(K)$ for some commitment structure $K$ which partitions the leader's action space.
+Every simply-plausible outcome is P-plausible.
+However, as Example A illustrated, an outcome may be P-plausible even though it is not simply plausible.
+We start this subsection by establishing that any plausible outcome is, in fact, P-plausible.\footnote{We thank an anonymous referee for pointing this out to us.} All proofs for this section are in \Cref{A:subsecPplaus}.

-Condition (RC1) supposes the existence of a unique Cournot outcome.
-Condition (RC2) ensures homogeneous payoff externalities: these could be positive or negative, but cannot change sign.
-Similarly, condition (RC3) ensures homogeneous strategic interactions: actions may be strategic complements or substitutes, but cannot be both.